ajalab/congo/README.md

 If the function returns a single value like `func (a, b int) int`, an additional field `expected` is inserted to the test case struct.
 This field holds the value which the target function given the corresponding arguments returned.
-Also an assertion to check the equality between the expected value and the actual value computed in the test execution.
+Also an assertion is put to check the equality between the expected value and the actual value computed in the test execution.
 This should be useful for regression testing.

 ```go
 // TestBar is a test for Bar(a, b int) int.